tbranyen/diffhtml/packages/diffhtml-components/README.md

 ##### PropTypes

-The PropTypes package has been extracted out of React and Preact into separate standalone bundles.
-Preact: (`npm i proptypes`) and React (`npm i prop-types`).
+The PropTypes package has been extracted out of React into a standalone module (`npm i prop-types`) which can be used with both `Component` and `WebComponent` implementations.

-Both are compatible with these components.
+In the case of the `WebComponent` implementation they are required to be present so that the implement knows which attributes to track.

 ##### Examples